j0ono0/pinout/docs/pages/tutorial.rst

 **TIP:** Embedding the image allows the SVG display correctly in InkScape.
 This might be an appealing work-flow option for encorporating the diagram into other media.

-A more feature-rich example are available in the samples folder of the `pinout github repository <https://github.com/j0ono0/pinout>`_.
+A more feature-rich examples are available in the samples folder of the `pinout github repository <https://github.com/j0ono0/pinout>`_.